AN INTRODUCTION BY RICHARD JONES

-The idea for the Harry Potter Tour and Treasure Hunt came to me in July 2007 when my wife, Joanne, and I took our two sons, Thomas and William, for a day out in London.
+The idea for a free wizards tour came to me in July 2007 when my wife, Joanne, and I took our two sons, Thomas and William, for a day out in London.

 I have written several books about London and have been conducting my London walks and tours since 1982, so I put together a walk that I thought would keep Thomas and his friends entertained.
 I made it a bit of a treasure hunt so that they would have to look for things as they went round and, though I say so myself, they really did seem to enjoy themselves.